chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 Hello Distroless!
 ```

-It’s worth noting how small the resulting image is:
+You can note the size of the resulting image.

 ```shell
 docker images c-distroless